 Adding buttermilk to your cornbread recipe will enhance its sweetness.
 You can also add some ingredients to spice things up.
 We suggest bacon bits, cheddar cheese, and even chopped-up jalapenos to create the ultimate cornbread.

 You can play around with the ingredients you love; cornbread will pair well with most of them.
+If you need extra sides to eat with cornbread, see our article on tasty cornbread side dishes.

 Preparation Time: 20 minutes